pawel-napieracz/cordova-plugin-onegini/README.md

 # Onegini Cordova Example app

-This app serves as a simple example implementation for the [Onegini Cordova Plugin](https://github.com/onegini/cordova-plugin-onegini).
+This app serves as a simple example for building an app using the [Onegini Cordova Plugin](https://github.com/onegini/cordova-plugin-onegini).

 ## Source structure
 This app is build with the [Vue.js](https://vuejs.org) framework.